-- 1.4 A total of 6,320 comments were received on the Local Plan consultation made by 3,352 different respondents reflecting that some that respondents provided multiple different submissions.
-Respondents included individual residents, representative bodies including Parish Council and community groups, those representing the development industry such as landowners and site promoters, as well as statutory bodies such as the Environment Agency and neighbouring local authorities. - 1.5 The vast majority of comments were submitted online (around 5,500) through the Council's Inovem web portal, with the remainder relatively evenly split between comments submitted by email and mail. - In addition to comments being sent during the consultation period, letters, emails and petitions were submitted to the Council both prior and subsequent to the consultation.
-Such comments are not discussed further in this report but regard has been had to them in the preparation of the Local Plan.
-The comments and issues covered in the petitions and additional correspondence have not raised any new issues that were not raised in this consultation.
+1.26 A total of 6,320 comments were received on the Local Plan consultation made by 3,352 different respondents - reflecting that some of those that responded provided multiple different submissions.
+Respondents included individual residents, representative bodies including Parish Council and community groups, those representing the development industry such as landowners and site promoters, as well as statutory bodies such as the Environment Agency and neighbouring local authorities.

+1.27 The vast majority of comments were submitted online (around 5,500) through the Council's Inovem web portal, with the remainder relatively evenly split between comments submitted by email and mail.
+In addition to comments being sent during the consultation period, letters, emails and petitions were submitted to the Council both prior and subsequent to the consultation.
+Such comments are not discussed further in this report, but regard has been had to them in the preparation of the Local Plan.
+It is noted that many of these (petitions in particular) were sent to key Council Members (such as the Leader or Cabinet Member for Planning) so fed into the political deliberations of the Council's Membership.